ZcashFoundation/zebra/book/src/user/shielded-scan.md

 The `zebra-scanner` binary is a standalone application that utilizes Zebra libraries to scan for transactions associated with specific Sapling viewing keys.
 It stores the discovered transactions and scanning progress data in a RocksDB database.

-For this application to function, it requires a `zebrad` node to be running concurrently with the scanner application.
+For this application to function, it requires access to a Zebra node's RPC server and state cache.

 For now, we only support Sapling, and only store transaction IDs in the scanner results database.

-Ongoing development is tracked in issue [#7728](https://github.com/ZcashFoundation/zebra/issues/7728) and [#8573](https://github.com/ZcashFoundation/zebra/issues/8573).
+Ongoing development is tracked in issue [#7728](https://github.com/ZcashFoundation/zebra/issues/7728).

 ## Important Security Warning

 Zebra's shielded scanning feature has known security issues.
 It is for experimental use only.

 Do not use regular or sensitive viewing keys with Zebra's experimental scanning feature.
 Do not use this feature on a shared machine.
-We suggest generating new keys for experimental use or publicly known keys.
+We suggest generating new keys for experimental use or using publicly known keys.

 ## Build & Install